pymupdf/PyMuPDF/docs/faq.rst

 How to Increase :index:`Image Resolution <pair: image; resolution>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The image of a document page is represented by a :ref:`Pixmap`, and the simplest way to create a pixmap is via method :meth:`Page.getPixmap`.
+The image of a document page is represented by a :ref:`Pixmap`, and the simplest way to create a pixmap is via method :meth:`Page.get_pixmap`.

 This method has many options for influencing the result.
 The most important among them is the :ref:`Matrix`, which lets you :index:`zoom`, rotate, distort or mirror the outcome.

-:meth:`Page.getPixmap` by default will use the :ref:`Identity` matrix, which does nothing.
+:meth:`Page.get_pixmap` by default will use the :ref:`Identity` matrix, which does nothing.

 In the following, we apply a :index:`zoom factor <pair: resolution;zoom>` of 2 to each dimension, which will generate an image with a four times better resolution for us (and also about 4 times the size)::

     zoom_x = 2.0  # horizontal zoom
     zomm_y = 2.0  # vertical zoom
     mat = fitz.Matrix(zoom_x, zomm_y)  # zoom factor 2 in each dimension
-    pix = page.getPixmap(matrix = mat)  # use 'mat' instead of the identity matrix
+    pix = page.get_pixmap(matrix=mat)  # use 'mat' instead of the identity matrix

 ----------